 DIRECTIONS: Complete this self-assessment and submit to the VHSL by MAY 1.
 Check items your school/staff accomplished consistently during the school year.
 Points are awarded based on the number of categories checked.
-This tool is to be used as a score for the Claudia Dodson VHSL Sportsmanship, Ethics and Integrity Award. (an "x" denotes the requirement is met) Completed applications should be submitted electronically to Chris Robinson - crobinson@vhsl.org.
+This tool is to be used as a score for the Claudia Dodson VHSL.
+Sportsmanship, Ethics and Integrity Award. (an "x" denotes the requirement is met) Completed applications should be submitted electronically to Chris Robinson - crobinson@vhsl.org.

-chool: Group: inal Score: (Number of boxes checked - 50 possible points) rincipal ha s approved completed form: (Yes or No) lame of Sch ool Principal: lame of Dir ectors of Activities: SECTION I. ADMINISTRATION/ATHLETIC DIRECTOR 1.
+School: Group: Final Score 0 (Number of boxes checked - 50 possible points) Principal ha Principal has approved completed form: (Yes or No) Name of So hool Principal: Name of Di rectors of Activities: SECTION I. ADMINISTRATION/ATHLETIC DIRECTOR 1.
 Complete and submit this form by MAY 1.
 2. Models good citizenship/sportsmanship for coaches, students and parents.
 3. Provides a Sportsmanship recognition program at school.
 4. Stresses the importance of citizenship and sportsmanship with coaches.
 5. Discusses the components of good sportsmanship with coaches during pre-season coaches meeting.
 6. Requests that each coach include a section addressing sportsmanship in his/her team handbook or team rules/policies.
 7. Encourages each coach to present a sportsmanship award at the end of the season.
 8. Requires all coaches to complete a self-evaluation form.
 9. Provides each athlete expectations regarding sportsmanship.
 10. Provides expectations to parents/guardians regarding sportsmanship.
 11. Sends a congratulatory letter to parents/guardians of student athletes who earn sportsmanship awards.
 12. Communicates the components of good sportsmanship with student support/performance groups each season.
 13. Provides a hospitable atmosphere for visiting teams and officials (e.g., clean facility, refreshments,ect.)
 14. Provides proper personnel at each interscholastic event.
 (Security and school administration) 15.
 Selects and meets with public address announcers at athletic contests.
 16. Provides unbiased public address announcers at athletic contests.
 17. Provides scripts and/or announcements for public address announcers that promote the ideals of sportsmanship.
 18. Ensures school representation at a VHSL Area Eligibility Meeting.

-CDSEI SELF-ASSESSMENT Page 1 of 2
+CDSELSELF-ASSESSMENT Page 1 of 2